gargum/ESP-BLE-HID/README.md

 void setup() {
-  esp.setAppearance(CYCLING_COMPUTER);          // You can set the device to advertise itself as a wide array of different things! esp.begin();                                  // Here, we start up our ESP32 running SQUIDHID }
+  esp.setAppearance(CYCLING_COMPUTER);          // You can set the device to advertise itself as a wide array of different things! esp.begin();                                  // Here, we start up our ESP32 running SquidHID }

 void loop() {
-  esp.update();            // SQUIDHID requires you to call the 'update()' function in sketches.
+  esp.update();            // SquidHID requires you to call the 'update()' function in sketches.
 This is used to control things like the scanning interval.

-  esp.press(KC_SLSH);      // SQUIDHID allows you to press down individual keys using the 'press' function! delay(2000);
+  esp.press(KC_SLSH);      // SquidHID allows you to press down individual keys using the 'press' function! delay(2000);
   esp.press(KC_RSFT);      // NKRO is enabled by default, meaning you can just keep pushing down buttons without letting anything go! delay(2000);
-  esp.press(KC_VOLD);      // Any keyboard button in SQUIDHID should be compatible with the 'press' function. delay(2000);
+  esp.press(KC_VOLD);      // Any keyboard button in SquidHID should be compatible with the 'press' function. delay(2000);
   esp.release(KC_RSFT);    // Using the 'release' function, you can let go of individual keys you've previously 'pressed'. delay(2000);